Skip to contents

 ll_fn <- function(x) -sum(x^2)

-sampler <- ernest_sampler(ll_fn, prior, n_points = 100)
+sampler <- ernest_sampler(ll_fn, prior, nlive = 100)

 sampler

-#> • No. Points: 100
+#> * No. points: 100

 # Use a unit-cube LRPS (not recommended in practice)